Who Shot Marilyn? Photography, Film and Andy Warhol's Silkscreens of Marilyn Monroe

-Conner deconstructs the cinematic conventions through collage, very much in the spirit of Richard Hamilton’s enormously influential collages that inaugurated fine art’s response to consumer culture, such as Just What is It That Makes Today’s Homes so Different, So Appealing?
-(1956), and of course, Hamilton’s own version of the Monroe myth: My Marilyn (1965) that uses a complex layering of painting and photographic reproduction techniques using, like Conner, photographs of a woman on a beach that is in some shots clearly not Monroe, but in others might be the legendary star.
+Conner deconstructs the cinematic conventions through collage, very much in the spirit of Pop artists’ collage work that inaugurated fine art’s response to consumer culture, such as Richard Hamilton’s Just What is It That Makes Today’s Homes so Different, So Appealing?
+(1956), and of course, Hamilton’s own version of the Monroe myth: My Marilyn (1965) that deploys a complex layering of painting and photographic reproduction techniques using, like Conner, photographs of a woman on a beach that is in some shots clearly not Monroe, but in others might be the legendary star.
 The crossed out images astutely appropriates Monroe’s own proof-sheets – from photographers such as Bert Stern - and the “X’s” where she famously marked the images that have, by her standards, failed and are never to be reproduced.
-Hamilton, in effect, cleverly negates the negation, and makes Marilyn his own, at least in his title she belongs only to him.
+Hamilton, in effect, cleverly negates the negation, and makes Marilyn his own, at least in his title.

 Warhol in his Marilyn’s also uses a sophisticated layering process, but one that cancels out that depth.
-The aspect normally associated with process and layering in art – from Cezanne to Paul Klee and from Jackson Pollock to Richard Hamilton - was a favorite strategy for modern artists as, whatever the differences in their work, the layers created a palimpsest of extraordinary density and power.
-That density was a complex fugue that cried out for one's basic and brief existence in the face of the infinite.
+The aspect normally associated with process and layering in art – from Cezanne to Paul Klee and from Jackson Pollock to Richard Hamilton - was a favorite strategy for modern artists.
+Whatever the vast differences in their work, the layers created a palimpsest of extraordinary density and power that spoke eloquently about one's brief existence in the face of the infinite.
 Warhol simply rejected this process entirely, stacking his layers like crates – the matter-of-factness has the same affront, the same lack of conventional artistic “aura,” the same impertinence, as a label for soup cans on a gallery wall.
 Is it any wonder that many, including de Kooning, claimed that Warhol was destroying art?
-In these machine driven, seemingly automated, repetitive artworks Warhol mechanically canceled out the process but he also produced a series of icons that both validated and negated idolatry.
-But what is being systematically validated/negated?
+In these machine driven, seemingly automated, repetitive artworks Warhol both used the layering process, but put that technique in quotes, canceling out the emotional power of layering - in effect sucking the air out of the room, leaving the work frozen and wrapped in its own radical negation.
+He also produced a series of icons that both validated and negated idolatry; they are an elegy to consumerism and a criticism of capitalism - those paradoxes were the beating heart of the work.
+But what is being systematically validated and negated here?

 ©George Porcari 2015